kalekundert/bind_dna/notebook/validate_b1h/measure_standard_curve/notes.rst

 - ``gcg tgg GAG``:

-  - Measured by [ElrondErickson1999]_ (gel shift) and [Jamieson]_ (gel shift).
+  - Measured by [ElrodErickson1999]_ (gel shift) and [Jamieson1994]_ (gel
+    shift).
 Somewhat different :math:`K_D` relative to wildtype (3x vs 10x), but in both cases this is very nearly the second best target.
 So this sequence is probably a good test of an assay's ability to distinguish between two pretty similar binders.

 - ``gcg tgg GCC``:

-  - Measured by [ElrondErickson1999]_ and [Jamieson1994]_, but they disagree
+  - Measured by [ElrodErickson1999]_ and [Jamieson1994]_, but they disagree
     significantly about how well it binds.

 - ``gcg TTG gcg``: